donovanes/home/docs/datakit.md

 ## Overview

-[DataKit][], an open-source command-line tool created by The Associated Press.
+[DataKit][], an open-source command-line tool created by the Associated Press.
 DataKit was [designed in a team environment][] to bring sanity to data projects.
 Among other things, it helps standardize project structures, easily share code and data with teammates, and even publish data as part of story packages.

 [DataKit]: https://datakit.ap.org/
 [designed in a team environment]: https://www.rjionline.org/stories/ap-datakit-intro